liumOazed/TherapyTalk-Chatbot-using-Llama2/README.md

 ### Project Requirements Explanation:
 1. Ctransformers is needed because I will run this model in cpu so we need ctransformers to load the quantized model. and also I will be using langchain so that's why this package is needed.
 2. Sentence-Transformer is for embedding purpose.
 It's opensource and free.
-3. Pinecone for the vecor database.
+3. Pinecone for the vector database.
 4. Langchain - A framework that empowers developers to create data-aware and agentic applications using language models.
 5. Python Flask for front-end development